infinum/ngx-form-object/docusaurus/docs/introduction.md

 ## What is ngx-form-object?

 `ngx-form-object` is an abstraction on top of Angular's reactive forms.
-It generates a form from a given `model` and automatically handles creation of nested forms (`HasOne` and `HasMany` model relationships).
+It generates a form from given `model` and automatically handles creation of nested forms, ie. `HasOne` and `HasMany` model relationships.

 ## Benefits of using ngx-form-object